workshopdemos/zowe-python/Instructions.md

 Place an "f" in front of a string turns it to an "F-Mode string".
 This allows us to interpolate variables into the string.
 It will substitue the string values, making it easier to read.
 If we didn't use them, the string would look more complicated, like a Rexx string.
 It would look like:
 `command = "zowe endevor list " + args.object + " --rft string --sm"`

-F-Mode strings allow us to simplify this.
+F-Mode strings simplify this.
 Using a Python editor, it will even highlight the variable different in the string.

+Now, let's adjust the `data = simpleCommand(command, "command")` so that we can pass a user selectable directory.
+To to that change the code to:

+`data = simpleCommand(command, args.directory)`

 Now, let's adjust the code so it will write the appropriate file type out, based upon the --type flag.
 This new block of code tests the args.type variable to see if it is Excel or CSV and writes the appropriate file extension.